UFFeScience/Phenomanager/README.md

 - SSH

-There is also a possibility to setup VPN conection for these environemnts:
+There is also a possibility to setup VPN conection for these environments:

 - VPN